leescu/PD-CKD/README.md

 # Associations of Periodontitis with Risk of All-cause and Cause-specific Mortality Among US Adults with Chronic Kidney Disease

-Code and original data for "Associations of Periodontitis with Risk of All-cause and Cause-specific Mortality Among US Adults with Chronic Kidney Disease"
+Code and original data for "Associations of Periodontitis with Risk of All-cause and Cause-specific Mortality Among US Adults with Chronic Kidney Disease".

 ## Table of Contents